ESG Topics A-Z

 What's next?

-The lingering impact of the COVID-19 pandemic, paired with deadly conflict in Ukraine, has increased pressure on food poverty and diet quality.
-However, PepsiCo anticipates that efforts will continue unabated within the food industry to improve the nutritional quality of products and support consumers in making Positive Choices.
+The lingering impact of the COVID-19 pandemic, paired with the conflict in Ukraine, has increased pressure on food poverty and diet quality, but we will continue our efforts to contribute to driving positive nutritional change.

 Last updated